-The overburden and waste rock that will be mined during the 25-year operation will be placed in two stockpiles.
-Both piles will be located to the southeast of the open pit, outside of areas that have the potential to contain mineralization and a minimum distance of 50 m from any water bodies.
-The stockpiles are presented on Figure 62, with the overburden stockpile being the one to the right of the waste rock pile.
+The overburden and waste rock that will be mined during the 25-year operation will be placed in three stockpiles.
+The piles will be located to the southeast of the open pit, outside of areas that have the potential to contain mineralization and a minimum distance of 50 m from any water bodies.
+The stockpiles are presented on Figure 16-1, with the overburden stockpile being the one to the right of the waste rock piles.
 The piles have been designed on the side of the hill in order to minimize fuel consumption and haulage time since the trucks will not have to haul uphill loaded once leaving the open pit.